rwblickhan/11ty-rwblickhan.org/quotes.md

 - Anton Chekhov (trans.
 Avraham Yarmolinsky), "Gooseberries"

+> "I have time," the skull replied reflectively.
+"It's really not so good to have time.
+Rush, scramble, desperation, this missed, that left behind, those others too big to fit into such a small space - that's the way life was meant to be.
+You're supposed to be too late for some things.
+Don't worry about it."

+- Peter S. Beagle, *The Last Unicorn*, Ch.
+12

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.